hatayberkay/my-site-for-companies/README.md

 # my-site-for-companies Demostration
-This project for my web site.
+This project is my web site.
 It's so simple.

 index.php folder has only Html and getting css methods.
 You can change all css and image descriptions.